What happens when you cross a business intelligence expert, a graduating college senior, and an endlessly curious leader?

 How To Improve the Hiring Process as a Recruiter

-On the flip side, how does a company make the right hire?
+How does a company make the right hire?
 How do you really know if the person you’re interviewing is a good fit culturally?
 Sure, so many people can check all of the boxes, interview well, have the right degree, and look good on paper.
-But, there’s those soft skills, personality profiles, emotional intelligence, and other gut feelings that ultimately make someone the perfect fit.
+But, there are those soft skills, personality profiles, emotional intelligence, and other gut feelings that ultimately make someone the perfect fit.